Frequently Asked Questions (FAQ)

 You need a computer that can view images.
-The jpg images may be viewed in a image viewer (included with all operating systems today).
+The jpg images may be viewed in any image viewer.
 The PowerPoint program (or equivalent) is necessary in order to view the PowerPoint presentations and annotations.
-Our DVD-based collections require a DVD drive, but purchasers can request a free download link to access the images from any device.

 I like the information on the website; is there also explanatory text on the DVDs?

 Yes.
 All of our photo collections include much more information than is available on the website.
 The PowerPoint presentations have extensive annotations about the sites and photographs.
 The amount of text in the Pictorial Library of Bible Lands is equivalent to a 2,000-page book.
 For more detail and samples of the explanatory text in the Pictorial Library, see this page.
 The Photo Companion to the Bible includes a significant amount of explanatory text as well.
 You can get a good idea for this by viewing any of our free PowerPoint presentations (Joshua 2, Judges 4, Ruth 2:1-4, 1 Samuel 4, 2 Samuel 2, 1 Kings 9, 2 Kings 8, Esther 4, Daniel 3, Matthew 4, Mark 6, Luke 8, John 2, Acts 18, Romans 12, 1 Corinthians 13, 2 Corinthians 4, Galatians 5, Ephesians 3, Philippians 4, Colossians 2, 1 Thessalonians 5, 1 Timothy 4, Hebrews 7, James 3, 1 Peter 2, and 1 John 4).